 text_reference– Assigned text reference.

-- For referring another sheet, the worksheet needs to be opened.
+- For referring to another sheet, the worksheet needs to be opened.

-- The result of the INDIRECT function is evaluated as real time.
+- The result of the INDIRECT function is evaluated in real-time.

 - The cell_value is an optional argument and taken as Boolean input.
 If it is a TRUE value then the reference style will look like “=A1” this style.

 - If the cell_value is a FALSE result then it will look like R1C1 style.